Adding Images to Events

 If you want, you can add a couple of kinds of decorations to an image:

-• A border is a line around the image;
+• A border around the image

 You can choose the styles of these two lines independently.
 You can also set a specific line color; by default, these lines have Automatic color, which, as elsewhere, chooses a light or dark color based on the document background.